alishahnovin/alishahnovin/README.md

 He spent 10 years in the Software Robotics / Automation space and Healthcare industry, and has lead teams of 25+ people, overseeing multiple engineering & analytics teams.

-Currently he is a Sr. Program Manager at Microsoft.
+Currently he is a Sr. Product Manager at Microsoft.